ashoks773/Primates-Gut-Metagenome/README.md

 ```bash
 Rscript statistical_analysis.R
 ```
 This pipeline provides a comprehensive workflow for metagenomic data analysis, covering data preprocessing, assembly, annotation, taxonomic classification, and genome reconstruction.
-Ensure all dependencies are correctly installed before running the scripts.
+Please make sure all dependencies are correctly installed before running the scripts.
+- All intermediate scripts can be found in the **Final_Scripts** folder!!

 ### Contact
 For any questions, please contact: 👉 Ashok K. Sharma; ashoks773@gmail.com